Skip to content

 Understanding TCP Retransmission and Out-of-Order

-The TCP protocol does not provide a separate flag to indicate whether a packet is a retransmitted packet or a Keep-Alive packet.
+The TCP does not provide a separate flag to indicate whether a packet is a retransmitted packet or a Keep-Alive packet.
 However, we can see that Wireshark can identify retransmitted packets, usually providing prompts like [TCP Retransmission], [TCP Out-Of-Order], or [TCP Dup ACK].
 It can also identify Keep-Alive packets and Keep-Alive acknowledgment packets, typically showing prompts like [TCP Keep-Alive] or [TCP Keep-Alive ACK].

 How does ChatTCP manage to identify retransmitted packets and Keep-Alive packets?